Louise-X10/WebApp-Hackathon/README.md

   - Exchange tokens
   - Integrate start and restart game button
   - Reposition start button
-  - Move collect token and reset game button, bigger
   - BUG: incorrect evaluation of two "None" ranks (rankCards should be empty, highCards should be full)
   - NEW: Break ties with more than 2 players
 - What happens if player disconnects
   - During game, player that disconnects and reconnects with same name should be able to rejoin game with same socket?
   - Pause game if someone disconnects, save game session info, reload game once reconnect
+  - Notify someone has disconnected, press reset button to reset new game
 - Online multi-user version with Socket.io
   - Client's ability:
     - Flip own cards and select own tokens whenever they want